cs544-wisc/f23/p6/README.md

 ## Part 1: Station Metadata

-The first thing you need to do is implement the `setup_cassandra_table` function which should do the following:
+The first thing you need to do is implement the `setup_cassandra_table` (which you can find by searching `TODO: Q1`) function which should do the following:
 * drop a `weather` keyspace if it already exists
 * create a `weather` keyspace with 3x replication
 * inside `weather`, create a `station_record` type containing two ints: `tmin` and `tmax`